lbormann/darts-gif/README.md

 *`-CON / --connection`*

-Host address to data-feeder (autodarts-caller).
+Host address to data-feeder (darts-caller).
 By Default this is '127.0.0.1:8079' (means your local ip-address / usually you do NOT need to change this)

 *`-MP / --media_path`*

 You can set an absolute path to your media-file-directory, Make sure your image-files are in a supported file-format (gif,png,jpg,jpeg).
-Moreover make sure the given path doesn't reside inside main-directory (autodarts-gif).
+Moreover make sure the given path doesn't reside inside main-directory (darts-gif).

 *`-HFO / --high_finish_on`*